getify/You-Dont-Know-JS/scope-closures/ch8.md

 `Student` now references the public API of our example module.

-CommonJS modules behave as singleton instances, similar to the IIFE module definition style presented above.
+CommonJS modules behave as singleton instances, similar to the IIFE module definition style presented before.
 No matter how many times you `require(..)` the same module, you just get additional references to the single module instance.

 `require(..)` is an all-or-nothing mechanism; it includes a reference of the entire exposed public API of the module.
 To effectively access only part of the API, the typical approach looks like this: